arduino/help-center-content/content/Software Support/PLC IDE/If-youre-having-trouble-connecting-a-device-to-PLC-IDE.md

 - If you are using a company-owned computer, please follow these steps:

   1. Temporarily disable any antivirus software running on your system.

   1. Temporarily disable the firewall on your computer.

   1. Attempt the license activation process again.

   > [!NOTE]
-   > Corporate networks and security programs can sometimes interfere with license     activation.
-By temporarily disabling these protective measures, you may be able to complete the activation successfully.
+  > Corporate networks and security programs may interfere with license activation.
+Disabling these temporarily can help complete the process.

 <!-- markdownlint-disable-file HC001 -->